AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Ductal carcinoma insitu/Ch5_2nd.md

 ## Nipple replacement

 Nipples can be rebuilt using skin from the breast or another part of the body.
 They can also be created with tattooing.
 Reconstructed nipples do not have sensation.

 ---

 ## What to consider
-Some things to consider when deciding to have Àat closure or reconstruction after
+Some things to consider when deciding to have fat closure or reconstruction after
 mastectomy:
- Your desire – You may have a strong feeling towards Àat closure or one form of reconstruction after being given the options.
+- **Your desire** – You may have a strong feeling towards fat closure or one form of reconstruction after being given the options.
 Breast reconstruction should be a shared decision between you and your care team.
 Make your wishes known.
- Health issues – You may have health issues such as diabetes or a blood disorder that might aႇect or delay healing, or make longer procedures unsafe.
+- **Health issues** – You may have health issues such as diabetes or a blood disorder that might affect or delay healing, or make longer procedures unsafe.
- Tobacco use – Smoking delays wound healing and can cause mastectomy Àap death (necrosis), nipple-areola complex
+- **Tobacco use** – Smoking delays wound healing and can cause mastectomy Àap death (necrosis), nipple-areola complex
 (NAC) necrosis in a nipple-sparing